sagemath/sage/src/doc/en/developer/portability_testing.rst

    ``$SAGE_ROOT/sage`` will not work.
 Hence after working with the dev container, you will want to remove ``logs`` if it is a symbolic link, and rerun the ``configure`` script.

+The Sage source tree contains premade configuration files for all platforms for which our portability CI builds Docker images, both in the ``minimal`` and ``standard`` system package configurations.
+The configuration files can be generated using the command ``tox -e update_docker_platforms`` (see `$SAGE_ROOT/tox.ini <https://github.com/sagemath/sage/tree/develop/tox.ini>`_ for environment variables that take effect).

 You can edit a copy of the configuration file to change to a different platform, another version, or build stage.
 After editing the configuration file, run "Dev Containers: Rebuild Container" from the command